Ludwig Berger

 Bio & Works

-Berger’s work has been recognized internationally, including at Prix Ars Electronica, Sound of the Year Awards, A Closer Listen’s Best Soundscape Albums of the Decade.
-His pieces have been featured at venues such as the UNESCO and the United Nations Headquarters in Paris and New York, the Venice Biennale of Architecture, Canadian Centre for Architecture Montreal, ZKM Karlsruhe, and the GRM Acousmonium in Paris.
+Berger’s work has been recognized by institutions such as Prix Ars Electronica, the Sound of the Year Awards, and A Closer Listen’s Best Soundscape Albums of the Decade.
+It has been featured in The New York Times and presented at UNESCO, the United Nations Headquarters in Paris and New York, the Venice Architecture Biennale, the Canadian Centre for Architecture in Montreal, ZKM Karlsruhe, and the GRM Acousmonium in Paris.

-Born and raised in the Northern Vosges-Palatinate Forest Biosphere Reserve between France and Germany, Berger is currently based in Montreal.
+Berger grew up in the Northern Vosges–Palatinate Forest Biosphere Reserve and is currently based there.

 “Whether presenting a field recording, a soundscape, or a duet with his environment, the professor has a lot to teach, and brings a childlike wonder to his adult pursuits.”